 Finding your way along the city is as easy as walking the main street in the old town and some parallel ones, and the one leading to the top of the castle.
 There is not really much more out there from the historic centre, therefore great for visiting everything without the need of any public transportation to get anywhere.

 Bratislava is really a lucky capital city in the sense of location.
 You have access to other great capital cities in very short travelling time as is Vienna, Prague or Budapest to name the neighboring ones, and that’s the main reason why the city is always included in any Central European tour, or combined with any other city.
 Vienna and Bratislava are really brother/sister cities separated only 80 kilometres.

-Although I cannot remember much on precise locations we went in 2009 for lunch and dinner, on this 2015 trip the situation has not changed much.
+Although I cannot remember much on precise locations we went in 2009 for lunch and dinner, on this recent trip the situation has not changed much.
 Food was something that is still in our memories as one of the best!
 For incredible huge portions and very competitive prices, and the countless amount of restaurants everywhere.
 We did not have even to compare between restaurants too much as all seemed to have the same prices.
 But indefinite of assumptions, I can certainly compare and see the difference in prices between those in 2009 and now 2015 with quite a steep rise yet still decent.
 Sounds ironic that the best Wiener Schnitzel I’ve ever had was not in Vienna but here in Bratislava, and was so huge that I could not even finish it.

 Also why would you have a Coca Cola while you have the chance to get a Kofola instead!
 That’s their own produced cola style drink, but let me tell you in my taste, much better.
 Totally different to what you might expect it’s just great.
 In any case, the extent use of it is wider than that of Coke so it won’t be difficult to find.